Check out our Puppy gear page for all your puppy needs

 Check out our puppy gear page for all your puppy needs.

-The idea behind crate training is based on the dog's instinct to not go potty where they sleep.
+Crate Training at Night The idea behind crate training is based on the dog's instinct to not go potty where they sleep.

 To do this, set the crate up with the bedding, but using the divider, only give enough room for him to lay comfortably and turn around in.
-You want the pup to have enough room to not be squished but you don't want extra room.
+You want the pup to have enough room to be comfortable but you don't want extra room.
 If there is extra room he will go into a corner, potty, and then go to the opposite side to sleep.

 If he does have an accident in the night be patient, he's a baby and is still learning.
 Tell him no and take him outside, praise him if he does potty outside.
 Clean the crate with a good cleaner, with an enzyme made for accidents.
 Also change the bedding.
 If you leave anything that smells like potty, he thinks that is an ok place to go and will continue to go there.

-It is important to make sure your dog always has access to fresh clean water.
+Eating and Diet It is important to make sure your dog always has access to fresh clean water.
 Be sure to wash the food and water dishes out regularly.